LostImbecile/dbl-bot/README.md

 *Everything is case insensitive.
 Invocation has to be at the beginning of your message, not read otherwise.*

-*Brackets indicate operand, stars mean optional.*
+*Brackets indicate operand, stars mean optional, everything else needs to be there.*

 DBLegends Random Roll:
 - b-roll(n) *(filters)